casper-network/docs/source/docs/casper/dapp-dev-guide/testing.md

 }
 ```

-Result of the above test run would be.
+You can see the result of the above test in this screen capture:

 <p align="center"><img src="/static/image/test-compile-result.png" width="700"/></p>